 It could be overwhelming to set up your website and there is too much to do but what you really need to.

 - Before you launch a website, make sure to pick up the right theme for your website.
 I highly recommend WordPress as it is not very expensive and has tons of free features including thousands of themes.
-Picking up a professional looking theme which is the right fit for you is very important.
+Picking up a professional-looking theme that is the right fit for you is very important.
 This post by wordpress will help you to choose the right match for you.

 Q4: How do I optimize my website for Search Engines?

-- There are two type of SEO.
-You need to skill yourself with both on page and off page SEO.
+- There are two types of SEO.
+You need to skill yourself with both on-page and off-page SEO.
 To start here is A beginner’s guide to SEO.
 It will catch you up on some basic terms and important concepts.

 - Train yourself in Keyword analysis and use keywords that have high search volume but low to moderate competition.
 This means you need to find keywords that many people are searching for but not too many websites are trying to rank for it.

 - It will be easier to rank for a keyword if the website already ranking for it has low domain authority.
-In contrast if a website ranking for the keyword has a very high domain authority, you will have to do a lot more hard work to compete it.
+In contrast, if a website ranking for the keyword has a very high domain authority, you will have to do a lot more hard work to complete it.

 - You will have better chances of ranking for a keyword if you use it in your URL.
-Keep your URL as short as possible as shorter URL perform better.
+Keep your URL as short as possible as shorter URLs perform better.

 - LSIs are the terms related to our keywords and using them signals the crawlers that the blog post is actually related to the keyword you are trying to rank it for and you are not just spamming the article with a keyword.

-- In Google Ranking; Relevancy is an important factor, which is affected by the number of times keyword and LSIs are used in a blog post.
-However you can get penalized for using keyword too many times, it is called keyword stuffing.
-Optimal amount of using keyword ranges from 1% to 3%.
+- In Google Ranking; Relevancy is an important factor, which is affected by the number of times keywords and LSIs are used in a blog post.
+However you can get penalized for using keywords too many times, it is called keyword stuffing.
+The optimal amount of using keyword ranges from 1% to 3%.